 - Satisfy all financial and other institutional obligations.

 If you’re completing a certificate, diploma, or degree you must complete a Graduation Petition in the term in which your final course(s) are completed.
 Graduation Petitions are due by November 1 if you will complete your coursework in the Fall Term, or by March 15 if you will complete your coursework in the Spring/Summer Term.
-If you plan to participate in the graduation ceremony, you must complete an Intent to Participate form in addition to the petition.
+The Graduation Petition can be found in your MyNicolet account under forms.
 There is no additional fee for participating in graduation.

 Graduation with Academic Honors